FACN3/rekaz/README.md

 1. The user visit the website goes to the landing page.

-1. The user select which topic to view e.g Health Status.
+1. The user selects which topic to view e.g Health Status.

-1. The user select which sub-topic to visualize it's data e.g. smoking.
+1. The user selects which sub-topic to visualize it's data e.g. smoking.

 1. The user now looks to the charts, and once the filters is changed by the user the charts will updated accordingly.